 I can’t help but wonder if many heterosexual men veer away from such relationships as they may be perceived as homosexual or weird in some way.
-What this leads to is an abundance of loneliness, causing men to satiate their loneliness with more insidious salves.
+What this leads to is an abundance of male loneliness, causing men to satiate their loneliness with more insidious salves.

 How many fathers have been caught in a pornography or alcohol addiction, despite having a relatively enviable, stable life?
 This is conjecture, but I can’t help but wonder if addictions like these arise because men think that their wives and kids should be enough human connection to satisfy them, never thinking their souls may be craving more male friend connections.
 How many men feel this loneliness but feel weird about seeking out male friends, so they settle for the false intimacy of porn or the artificial ecstasy of substances?